nihat99/rl-swarm-contracts/README.md

 - Winner submission and reward tracking
 - Unique voter tracking across rounds
 - Unique voted peer tracking across rounds

-## Contract Architecture

-### Key Components

-1. **Stage and Round Management**
-   - Rounds progress through multiple stages
-   - Stages are advanced by a designated stage updater
-   - No time-based duration checks for stage progression

-2. **Peer Management**
-   - Users can register their peer IDs by linking them to their EOA
-   - EOA addresses are linked to peer IDs (permission-less for now)

-3. **Bootnode Infrastructure**
-   - Managed by a designated bootnode manager
-   - Supports adding, removing, and listing bootnodes
-   - Helps maintain network connectivity

-4. **Winner Management**
-   - Designated winner manager can submit winners for each round
-   - Tracks accrued rewards per participant
-   - Prevents duplicate winner submissions

-5. **Voter Tracking**
-   - Tracks unique voters across all rounds
-   - Counts each address only once, regardless of how many times they vote
-   - Provides total count of unique participants

-6. **Voted Peer Tracking**
-   - Tracks unique peers that have received votes
-   - Counts each peer only once, regardless of how many times they are voted for
-   - Provides total count of unique peers that have been voted on

 ## Roles